 Daemonic Instability.
-At the start of the player's own Command phase, before making any initiatives moves, all Daemon units that have taken at least 1 casualty (i.e. lost at least 1 stand out of 3) must make a 'Daemonic Instability' test.
+At the start of the player's own Command phase, before making any initiatives moves, all friendly Daemon units that have taken at least 1 casualty (i.e. lost at least 1 stand out of 3) must make a 'Daemonic Instability' test.
 Roll a D6.
-If the unit has lost 2 stands (i.e. has only 1 stand remaining from 3) deduct 1 from the roll.
+If the unit has lost 2 stands (i.e. has only 1 stand remaining from 3) and is further away than 20cm from a friendly Daemon Wizard deduct 1 from the roll.

 - o-1 One stand is destroyed the daemons fade away and are absorbed back into the Realm of Chaos from which they came.
 Remove one stand from play.
-If a character is with the unit and the last stand is removed the character is destroyed too. - 2-3 The unit becomes confused if not already confused the stand becomes confused as it is torn between this world and the next. - 4-5 No effect unless the unit is confused in which case it ceases to be confused as it is favoured with the invigorating power of Chaos. - 6 The unit feels the power of the gods.
-As a result it attacks the closest enemy within initiative range.
-If there is no enemy in initiative range the unit ignores command penalties for the lost stand till its next turn.
+If a character is with the unit and the last stand is removed the character is destroyed too. - 2-3 The unit becomes confused if not already confused the stand becomes confused as it is torn between this world and the next. - 4-5 No effect unless the unit is confused in which case it ceases to be confused as it is favoured with the invigorating power of Chaos. - 6 The unit regains one stand.
+The regained stand is placed in formation with the rest of the unit.
+If it is impossible to position the stand in formation with its unit then the stand cannot be added.